-If you’ve ever visited Walt Disney World, chances are you’re familiar with pin trading.
-Disney pins are located pretty much everywhere around the parks and resorts.
-On my recent trip to Disney Springs, I finally decided to buy a few for myself and have gone down the rabbit hole of pin trading.
-If you’re looking to get started on Disney pin trading, we’ve got you covered.
-Continue reading for the ultimate guide to Disney pin trading.
+If you’ve ever visited Walt Disney World, chances are you’re familiar with the popular activity of pin trading.
+Disney pins are located pretty much everywhere around the Disney theme parks and resorts.
+On one of my more recent trips to Disney Springs, I finally decided to buy a few for myself and have since gone down the rabbit hole of pin trading.
+If you’re looking to get started with pin training, we’ve got you covered.
+Continue reading for the ultimate guide to Disney pin trading!

 What is Disney Pin Trading?